 which is always really a decision for, and a commitment to, that

-particular brand of Christianity.
+particular church or brand of Christianity.

 Is guilty of trying to solve universal problems by mundane methods,

 Is guilty of producing superficial or misguided definitions for life,

 spirit, soul, good and evil, love, freedom, etc.